TransferWare/epc/README.md

 ### Generate the documentation

-Issue this to generate the documentation (you need to set variable SCHEMA as well but you can do that in front of make):
+Issue this to generate the documentation (you need to set variable USERID as above):

 ```
 $ ORACLE_HOME='<directory containing ojdbc6.jar>'
 $ ./configure # if you did (re-)install one of those two programs.
-$ SCHEMA='<EPC owner>' make doc
+$ make html
 ```

 You will find these files now: